 - Explores and develops strategies for mental mathematics and estimation

-- Develops mathematical procedures and strategies for computation
+- Develops and applies appropriate and efficient strategies for computation

 - Models, represents and communicates mathematical ideas